 Once we return from Winter Recess, Concert Band is in full swing!
 The members of the Concert Band will focus on advanced wind and percussion instrument technique while preparing a variety of concert band literature.
 The Concert Band performs two concerts in the Spring, one in March and one in May.
 They also perform at the ABODA Area Concert Festival and may perform at the State festival as well.
 The final performance every year is for the graduating class commencement.

+During the second semester of every school year, our band program leaves its marching activities to head for concert and jazz ensembles.
+Often times, percussionists are left without the literature or opportunity to continue to grow as individual musicians.
+This is why we offer a Winter Percussion Ensemble at Shadow Mountain High School.
+In Spring 2016, we enjoyed great success performing a chamber style percussion piece and earned great reviews from our performance at the Arizona Percussive Arts Society Spring Festival.
+These types of pieces include a variety of concert percussion instruments and are performed in similar venues as traditional concert band music.
 In Spring 2017, we continued this tradition and offered our percussion students the opportunity to grow, perform, and succeed by adding the marching component back into the spring season.
 Our students performed in the Winter Guard Arizona competitive circuit for the first time since 2010, and placed 3rd in the state for the Scholastic Regional A Class.
 This change means we will be performing a music and movement show inside school gyms across Arizona every Spring, from January through early April.
 We encourage all interested students to learn more about Winter Guard Arizona (visit website) and Winter Guard International (visit website) so they will better understand the performances these groups are capable of.
 Many indoor percussion performances can be found on Youtube.
 ANY dedicated student within the Shadow Mountain or Shea band program is able to participate in our percussion ensemble.
 Please contact Percussion Director Craig Harris by email for more information.